Jonathan52789/Aerospace-Engineering-Portfolio/README.md

 Concordia University | Programming (MIAE 215) | 2025

 **Overview**
-Arduino Uno reads a temperature sensor (DHT11) and drives a servo motor to display the current temperature on an analog dial gauge (0-40°C).
-A green LED indicates the system is running while a red LED blinks for every significant temperature adjustment.
-Demonstrates sensor integration, servo control, and real-time feedback loops, skills transferable to aerospace control systems.
+Arduino Uno reads a DHT11 sensor and drives a servo motor to display the current temperature on an analog dial gauge (0-40°C).
+A green LED indicates the system is running while a red LED blinks for every significant temperature adjustment (>0.1°C change).
+Demonstrates sensor integration, precise servo mapping, and real-time feedback control for aerospace systems.

 **Demo Video**
 Live demonstration of the Arduino hardware running the code.